j9t/little-books/manuscript/html-css-frameworks.md

 ### 2. A Framework Should Be Usable

 A good framework is not only tailored but also usable.
 But what is usability for frameworks?
 It starts with applying the [common definition of usability](https://en.wikipedia.org/wiki/Usability): ease of use and learnability.
-And with a universal rule: keep it simple.
+And with a universal rule: Keep it simple.
 Simplicity helps everything.

 But that’s not quite a complete answer, and so we need to differentiate again.
 The distinction that serves us is not one between frameworks, but between roles: framework users and framework developers.